markolbert/RouteSnapper/RouteSnapperLib/docs/overview.md

-# J4JSoftware.GeoProcessor: Overview
+# J4JSoftware.RouteSnapperLib: Overview

-`GeoProcessor` is a Net 7 library for using online route snapping services to snap imported geolocation (GPS) data to roads.
+`RouteSnapperLib` is a Net 7 library for using online route snapping services to snap imported geolocation (GPS) data to roads.

 It has nullability enabled.